arangodb/arangodb/README.md

 [![Build Status](https://secure.travis-ci.org/triAGENS/ArangoDB.png)](http://travis-ci.org/triAGENS/ArangoDB)

 We recently started a new open source project - a nosql database called AvocadoDB which became ArangoDB in May 2012.
-ArangoDB is currently available as a beta version.
-We want to have a stable version 1 ready soon.
+The current stable version of ArangoDB is 1.0.
 A multi server version is planned for the end of 2012.
 For details see the roadmap.

 Key features include: